CogSciUOS/asparagus/documentation/report/README.md

 # README

-This is the Report folder.
+This is the report folder.
 Here you can find everything concerning the report of our study project.
-You can find an overview of the report structure in the file report_overview.md.

  <br/>
  <br/>

 Chapters
-* This folder contains the chapters.tex of the final version of the report.
+* This folder contains the chapters as .tex files of the report.
   <br/>
   <br/>

 Figures
-* This folder contains any figures of the final version of the report.
+* This folder contains any figures used.
   <br/>
   <br/>